numpy/numpy/doc/neps/ufunc-overrides.rst

 standard operator override mechanism, and the two do not interact directly.

-They however have indirect interactions, because Numpy's ``ndarray`` type implements its binary operations via Ufuncs.
+They however have indirect interactions, because NumPy's ``ndarray`` type implements its binary operations via Ufuncs.
 Effectively, we have::

     class ndarray(object):